gp-acceleration

 Surrogate energy surfaces via Gaussian process regression for 10x fewer force evaluations

-Gaussian process (GP) regression builds a surrogate energy surface on the fly, interpolating between the few force evaluations already computed.
-The GP predicts energies and forces at new configurations, and its uncertainty estimates indicate where to sample next.
-This reduces force evaluation counts by roughly 10x compared to the standard dimer method (Goswami et al. 2025).
+A Gaussian process (GP) regression builds a surrogate energy surface on the fly from the force evaluations it has already computed.
+The GP predicts energies and forces at unseen configurations and flags where its own uncertainty is highest, so the saddle search spends its next electronic structure calculation where it matters most.
+Force evaluation counts drop by roughly an order of magnitude relative to the standard dimer method (Goswami et al. 2025).

-The implementation lives in the eOn saddle point search code.
-It works in simple Cartesian coordinates rather than requiring specialized internal coordinates, and interoperates with standard electronic structure codes.
+The implementation lives in the eOn saddle point search code, runs in plain Cartesian coordinates, and drops into any electronic structure code via eOn’s RPC potential interface.

 Adaptive pruning